-Issues over the availability (Uys, 2006), use (Glickman, McHutchison, Peterson, Cairns, Harrington, Califf and Schulman, 2009) and operation (Calain, Fiore, Poncin and Hurst, 2009) of IRBs are more likely to arise in LMICs.
-Some LMICs have effective IRB systems, and the number and quality of IRBs in these countries is increasing (Nyika, Kilama, Chilengi, Tangwa, Tindana, Ndebele and Ikingura, 2009).
-LMIC' IRBs sometimes work to more robust standards than their HIC equivalents (Klitzman, 2008).
+Issues over the availability (Uys, 2006), use (Glickman et al., 2009), and operation (Calain, Fiore, Poncin, & Hurst, 2009) of IRBs are more likely to arise in LMICs.
+Some LMICs have effective IRB systems, and the number and quality of IRBs in these countries is increasing (Nyika et al., 2009).
+LMIC's IRBs sometimes work to more robust standards than their HIC equivalents (Klitzman, 2008).
 Commonalities and discrepancies have been identified in the IRB systems of HICs (Graffigna et al., 2010).
-There can be differences between countries in the types of research that are required to go to ethical review (Cleaton-Jones and Wassenaar, 2010).
-Many IRBs exhibit a special concern over vulnerable groups but there is variation between them as to: who is defined as vulnerable; the level of attention they receive; and the reason for this attention (London, 2002).
-HIC' IRBs tend to be more concerned with child participants (Balen, Blyth, Calabretto, Fraser, Horrocks and Manby, 2006), whereas their LMIC' counterparts are more anxious over participants who are in poverty or poor health (Nyika et al., 2009).
+There can be differences between countries in the types of research that are required to go to ethical review (Cleaton-Jones & Wassenaar, 2010).
+Many IRBs exhibit a special concern over vulnerable groups, but there is variation between them as to who is defined as vulnerable, the level of attention they receive, and the reason for this attention (L. London, 2002).
+HIC's IRBs tend to be more concerned with child participants (Balen et al., 2006), whereas their LMIC's counterparts are more anxious over participants who are in poverty or poor health (Nyika et al., 2009).

-Researcher' EABs
+Researchers' EABs